TheItsProjects/ItsPrompt/README.md

 Do you want to give the user a selection list, a yes-or-no question, or maybe a multiline input field?

-And do you think all of this should be done easily, without carring to much how it all works?
+And do you think all of this should be done easily, without caring to much how it all works?

 Then you are right here! **ItsPrompt** gives you the ability to ask the user for input, the *fancy* way.